 Choosing Bogota, Colombia, as a vacation destination might be out there for some people.
 For us, it was a long time coming.
 For years Colombia has been deemed off-limits based on The US.
 Department of State – Bureau of Consular Affairs travel advisories and public perception.
 Sadly, public perception stems from the Pablo Escobar days of drug-related kidnapping and extortion.
 Before deciding to make this trip, I did a ton of research.

 Here are some startling facts, Mexico has seven times more crime than Colombia, and the assault rate is four times higher.

-Despite this, American’s, in general, consider Mexico to be safer frequenting all-inclusive resorts that are severely guarded.
+Despite this, Americans generally consider Mexico to be safer, frequenting all-inclusive resorts that are severely guarded.
 Guess what; it’s no different in Colombia!
-Colombia has made great strides to lower their crime rates, and they value tourism – they protect tourism.
+Colombia has made great strides to lower its crime rates, and they value tourism – they protect tourism.
 Does this mean that you are 100% safe – no. But you are also not 100% safe anywhere in the world.

 Why not is the best response, but I’ll give you some specific reasons to consider it:

-- Bogota is one of South America’s coolest cities.
+- Bogota is one of South America’s most incredible cities.
 It’s the capital, and it’s very trendy!

 - There is an endless supply of museums and parks.

 - Colombia is a very religious country; this brings hundreds of magnificent churches to explore.

 A concern for anyone traveling to Colombia is where to stay.
 It boils down to a couple of neighborhoods that are safe for tourists.
 Some people will disagree here and give you a longer list.
 While there are a few other neighborhoods, these are the main two for tourists: